renovatebot/renovate/docs/usage/configuration-options.md

 ## commitBody

-Configure this if you wish Renovate to add a commit body, otherwise Renovate just uses a regular single-line commit.
+Configure this if you wish Renovate to add a commit body, otherwise Renovate uses a regular single-line commit.

 For example, To add `[skip ci]` to every commit you could configure: